Robin Hood's Bay railway station: History

 The railway between Scarborough and Whitby opened in July 1885, with most stations on the line, including Robin Hood's Bay, opening on the 16th of the month.
 Robin Hood's Bay had two platforms which worked as a passing loop, with the station buildings, mostly made of stone, on the south side (Scarborough bound direction) of the station.
 The signal box was also located on the Scarborough-bound direction (the Up line).

 The goods yard had a 1.5 tonne crane and could handle all kinds of freight.
 With five sidings, cattle dock, coal yard, goods shed, and weighbridge, it was the largest intermediate station on the line.

 Incoming freight largely consisted of coal, with Robin Hood's Bay being the second busiest on the line with that commodity after station.
 Outward freight consisted of seafood and gravel; 151 tonne was recorded as having left the station in 1913.
 The station sent crabs to London and winkles to King's Lynn.

 By 1928, when the LNER were in charge, the station had a platelayers trolley fitted with life-saving apparatus in case of an accident at sea near the coast.
 The trolley would be sent out with at least one member of station staff onto the headland north of the station in an attempt to help stricken shipping.
 The station was host to a LNER camping coach in 1935, possibly one for some of 1934 and three coaches from 1936 to 1939.
 Three coaches were positioned here by North Eastern Region of British Railways from 1954 and five from 1957 to 1964.
 After closure of the Whitby to Loftus route, most camping coaches were located on the Scarborough to Whitby line, with the greater number at Robin Hood's Bay possibly being due to the availability of electricity.

 Freight services were officially withdrawn on 10 August 1964, however, the last freight train to Robin Hood's Bay ran on 16 August 1964, as some of the final freight to be forwarded to the station arrived late at Scarborough Gallows Close.
 The last passenger service was on 6 March 1965, but there was no service at that time of year on Sundays, so the station closed on 8 March.

 The station building survives, it and the former stationmaster's house are used as holiday accommodation.
 Only a small part of the down platform remains.
-The former trackbed forms part of the Scarborough to Whitby Railway Path.
+The former trackbed forms part of the Scarborough to Whitby Railway Path (The Cinder Track).
 The goods shed was adapted into a village hall, the new-build northern part of which straddles the trackbed.